shjangada/Closet-Curator/README.md

 - Users upload images of their clothing using their phone camera.
 These images are stored in the app’s database, and the wardrobe can be managed (viewed, deleted, or updated) within the app.

 ### 3. Outfit Suggestions
 - Based on uploaded wardrobe items, the app recommends complete outfits.
-Users can choose from different styles (e.g., casual, formal) to guide the recommendations.
+Users will be able to choose from different styles (e.g., casual, formal) to guide the recommendations.
 - The app utilizes a recommendation engine that analyzes clothing combinations using machine learning and pattern recognition.

 ### 4. Machine Learning Recommendation Engine